check

 Q6.
 Are data integration and ETL (Extract, Transform, Load) processes well-defined and managed?

-Why it's important: Well-defined integration processes ensure that data flows smoothly between systems, enabling a unified view.
+Well-defined integration processes ensure that data flows smoothly between systems, enabling a unified view.

 Potential outcomes of success: Better data accessibility, improved reporting capabilities, and a more holistic understanding of the business.